H. L. A. Hart: Early life and education

-Hart was educated at Cheltenham College, Bradford Grammar School and at New College, Oxford.
+Hart was educated at Cheltenham College, Bradford Grammar School, and at New College, Oxford.
 He took a first in classical greats in 1929.
 Hart became a barrister and practised successfully at the Chancery Bar from 1932 to 1940.
-He was good friends with Richard (later Lord) Wilberforce, Douglas Jay, and Christopher Cox, among others.
+He was good friends with Richard Wilberforce, Douglas Jay, and Christopher Cox, among others.
 He received a Harmsworth Scholarship to the Middle Temple and also wrote literary journalism for the periodical John O'London's Weekly.

 World War II

-During the Second World War, Hart worked with MI5, a division of British military intelligence concerned with unearthing spies who had penetrated Britain, where he renewed Oxford friendships including working with the philosophers Gilbert Ryle and Stuart Hampshire.
+During World War II, Hart worked with MI5, a division of British military intelligence concerned with unearthing spies who had penetrated Britain, where he renewed Oxford friendships including working with the philosophers Gilbert Ryle and Stuart Hampshire.
 He worked closely with Dick White, later head of MI5 and then of MI6.
 Hart worked at Bletchley Park and was a colleague of the mathematician and codebreaker Alan Turing.

 Hart's war work took him on occasion to MI5 offices at Blenheim Palace, family home of the Dukes of Marlborough and the place where Winston Churchill had been born.
 He enjoyed telling the story that there he was able to read the diaries of Sarah Churchill, Duchess of Marlborough, wife of the founder of the dynasty John Churchill, 1st Duke of Marlborough.
-Hart's wit and humanity are demonstrated by the fact that he particularly enjoyed the passage where Sarah tells that John had been away for a long time, had arrived suddenly, and "enjoyed me straight way in his boots".
-Another incident of life at Blenheim which Hart enjoyed recounting was that he shared an office with one of the famous Cambridge spies, Anthony Blunt, a fellow member of MI5.
+Hart's wit and humanity are demonstrated by the fact that he particularly enjoyed the passage where Sarah reports that John had been away for a long time, had arrived suddenly, and "enjoyed me straight way in his boots".
+Another incident at Blenheim that Hart enjoyed recounting was that he shared an office with one of the famous Cambridge spies, Anthony Blunt, a fellow member of MI5.
 Hart wondered which of the papers on his desk Blunt had managed to read and to pass on to his Soviet controllers.

 Hart did not return to his legal practice after the war, preferring instead to accept the offer of a teaching fellowship (in philosophy, not law) at New College, Oxford.
 Hart cites J. L. Austin as particularly influential during this time.
 The two jointly taught from 1948 a seminar on 'Legal and Moral Responsibility'.
 Among Hart's publications at this time were the essays 'A Logician's Fairytale', 'Is There Knowledge by Acquaintance?', 'Law and Fact' and 'The Ascription of Responsibility and Rights'.